-In Shadow Work we have a way of looking at this that may be helpful.
-In Shadow Work we explore parts of ourselves that have been cut off, repressed or denied.
+There is a shadow work way of looking at this that may be helpful.
+In shadow work we are encouraged to explore parts of ourselves that have been cut off, repressed or denied.
 We’ve usually hidden away these sides of ourselves because at some point in our life we have received the message that this bit of us is just not acceptable for some reason.
 Now, looking at connection we can see that there are many common messages we could get that might cause us to cut off or deny our connection needs.

 A child or young person could take on board any of the following shaming messages:

 ‘You’re too much.’

 ‘You’re over emotional.’

 ‘You’re a nuisance.’